2020 Distinguished Member Award

 In 1994, President Bill Clinton appointed Dick to serve on the United States delegation to observe the South African elections.
 He traveled alongside the American civil rights activist Reverend Jesse Jackson and met with President-elect Nelson Mandela following the historic election that marked the end of the apartheid era.

 In 2000, President Clinton appointed him to the United Nations Commission on Human Rights.
 He traveled to Geneva, Switzerland, where he spent six weeks examining abuses and drafting resolutions to condemn violations made by certain countries.
-Three years later, he returned to Geneva as an observer to the 59th annual meeting of the Commission in the wake of mounting global criticism surrounding the United States 2003 invasion of Iraq.
+Three years later, he returned to Geneva as an observer to the 59th annual meeting of the Commission in the wake of mounting global criticism surrounding the United States' 2003 invasion of Iraq.

 In 2002, he was named "Central Floridian of the Year" by the Orlando Sentinel for his efforts to generate more than $2 billion worth of funding for Orange County Public Schools.
 After six prior referendum efforts had failed to generate some level of taxation to support the district's dire construction challenges, Dick organized the Change 4 Kids campaign.

-In addition to his annual 5K Run for the Children, Batchelor is an advocate to several children's causes, locally and nationally.
+In addition to his annual 5K Run for the Children, Batchelor is an advocate for several children's causes, locally and nationally.
 He is chair of the Florida Hospital for Children Board, chair to the Children's Leadership Alliance, an advisory board to the Federation of Families of Central Florida, board member of Florida's Children First, and actively involved with the Boys & Girls Clubs of Central Florida.

-Dick also serves as vice-chair to the D.C. based, Children's Environmental Health Network.
+Dick also serves as vice-chair to the D.C.-based, Children's Environmental Health Network.
 In 2007, he was among fifteen people appointed by former Gov. Charlie Crist to his Children and Youth Cabinet.
 In 2010, he was the recipient of the Chiles Advocacy Award for his dedication "to improving the lives of children by successfully promoting policies and programs that benefit those children and families.”

 Leadership Florida is proud to recognize Dick Batchelor, Executive Class 8, with the 2020 Distinguished Member Award.